 A limit for dietary cholesterol is not included in the 2015-2020 Dietary Guidelines for Americans.
 However, foods that are higher in dietary cholesterol, such as fatty meats and high-fat dairy products, tend to also be higher in saturated fats.
 Because of this commonality, Food Patterns that are limited in saturated fats will also be lower in cholesterol.
 Eggs and shellfish are unique in that they are higher in dietary cholesterol but not saturated fats, and thus, can be consumed along with a variety of other choices within the protein foods group.

 Be aware of your daily sugar consumption.
 Less than 10 percent of your calories should come from added sugars.
 To decrease your sugar intake:

 Alcohol is high in calories with minimal nutrition.
 So, if you're limiting your calories and you want every calorie to count, avoid the empty calories in alcohol.

 Keeping an eye on the calories you consume vs. those you burn through activity is a daily balancing act.
 Remember, lower levels of physical activity on any given day mean you'll need to consume fewer calories.

 When is the last time someone told you, "Good for you!"?
 You can say it to yourself—and mean it—once you start using some of these tips for smart nutrition.

 Thank you so much to the 2019 participants for sharing your best, healthiest, and most colorful recipes for this year's recipe contest.
 The final deadline for submission was March 31.
 The recipes are posted below.
-Download all you want and vote for your favorite!
+Download and enjoy!

 *2017 Winning Recipes (Tie Vote!)